owenlamont/modern_data_scientist/README.md

 When I'm familiar with the progress made in reinforcement learning
 When I know more statistics than a MOOC taught yearling
 In short, when I’ve achieved undergraduate level numeracy
-You’ll say a better Data Scientist never existed, seriously
+You’ll say a better Data Scientist never coded analytically

 **\[CHORUS\]**
-You’ll say a better Data Scientist never existed, seriously
+You’ll say a better Data Scientist never coded analytically
-You’ll say a better Data Scientist never existed, seriously
+You’ll say a better Data Scientist never coded analytically
-You’ll say a better Data Scientist never existed, serio seriously
+You’ll say a better Data Scientist never coded ana-analytically

 **\[DATA SCIENTIST\]**
 For my academic knowledge though I’ve greatness yet unforeseen
 Has only been brought down from the beginning of twenty seventeen
 But still with variables categorical, ordinal, continuous
 I am the very model of the modern Data Scientist!

+**\[CHORUS\]**
+But still with variables categorical, ordinal, continuous
+They are the very model of the modern Data Scientist